learn-co-curriculum/hs-mario-stretch-lab/README.md

 Prompt a user for the pyramids' heights, a non-negative integer no greater than 23 (this is the highest that a pyramid can go in Mario land).

-* The inspiration for this lab comes from one of the labs in Harvard's CS50 class (intro to Computer Science)
+*Inspiration for this lab comes from one of the labs in Harvard's CS50 class (intro to Computer Science)